yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![This is a screenshot of the Files window for Tailspin Toys.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image108.png "Files window")

-2. Next, you'll make a change to a page in the web application in the web browser.
+2. Next, you'll make a change to a page in the web application in the web browser

-3. Click on the "TailspinToys.Web" folder.
+3. Click on the "TailspinToys.Web" folder

-4. Then, click on the "Views" folder.
+4. Then, click on the "Views" folder

-5. Then, click on the "Home" folder.
+5. Then, click on the "Home" folder

 6. Locate and click on the "Index.cshtml" file.
 You will now see the contents of the file.

-7. Click on the "Edit" button on the top right of the screen to begin editing the page.
+7. Click on the "Edit" button on the top right of the screen to begin editing the page

     ![The screenshot depicts the editing page for Index.cshtml.
 Index.cshtml is selected in the navigation pane, Index.cshtml is highlighted in the address bar, and Edit is highlighted at the top right.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image109.png "Editing page")